chgenly/mico-wwvb/README.md

 Actually, a 20 khz signal is generated.
 We depend on the third harmonic.
 Apparently Anish found this more effective.

 Timing for the signal is accomplished using a library routine to delay a certain number of milliseconds.
-I believe the millisecond delay is trasformed to a cycl count delay.
+I believe the millisecond delay is trasformed to a cycle count delay.

 During the full power signal, the blue led is turned on.
 The led is connected to PA7 (pin 6).